NadaMohamedMoharram/GUI-Library-using-QT/README.md

 - User (username: `user`, password: `userpass`)

 ## Memento Pattern
--The system uses the Memento design pattern to save and restore the last logged-in user's credentials.
+The system uses the Memento design pattern to save and restore the last logged-in user's credentials.

 ## JSON Database
 Books are stored in a JSON file (book_db.json), making it easy to manage and update the collection.

+## Usage
+Login:

+Enter your username and password to login.
+Admins can add, search, filter, and remove books.
+Users can only search and filter books.
+Add a New Book (Admin Only):

+Enter the book's title, author, category, and barcode.
+Remove a Book (Admin Only):

+Enter the title of the book to remove it from the collection.
+Search for a Book:

+Enter the title of the book to search for it in the collection.
+Filter by Category:

+Enter the category to filter and view books in that category.

 ## Installation